 What is MultiTrace?

 MultiTrace is an online platform used by the Rainforest Alliance to trace Rainforest Alliance Certified products through supply chains, and to authorize trademark approvals.
 Farmers and companies now have a single transactional system to record all purchases and sales of Rainforest Alliance Certified fresh and processed fruits, vegetables and cut flowers.
-MultiTrace will be accessible through the Rainforest Alliance Certification Platform (RACP), once traceability comes into force (May for fresh fruits, Q4 for processed fruits).
-MultiTrace replaces our MarketPlace traceability system.
+MultiTrace is accessible through the Rainforest Alliance Certification Platform (RACP).
+MultiTrace replaces our Marketplace traceability system.

 Do I have to register on RACP to gain access to MultiTrace?

-Yes, all companies must register on RACP as part of the transition to our new standard.
+Yes, all companies must register on RACP.
 You can register here.

 How can I find information on using MultiTrace?

-You will be able to access MultiTrace in RACP once it becomes available.
+You will be able to access MultiTrace in RACP once you have a valid certificate needed to trade Rainforest Alliance Certified volumes.
 You can register and log into RACP here.
-Further guidance and training will become available soon.
+Please refer to the Traceability User Guidance Manual for more information.

 Who needs to register transactions?

 Any company buying or selling from Rainforest Alliance Certified farms including producers, processors, exporters, importers, ripening facilities, bottlers, and wholesalers will need to report their incoming and outgoing transactions using the online traceability system.
-See chapter 2 of the Rainforest Alliance Supply Chain Requirements here
+See Chapter 2 of the Rainforest Alliance Supply Chain Requirements.

 How are the volume transactions tracked?